MrBatschner/Polladen/README.md

 ### Pairing _polladen_ as a new remote

 To pair _polladen_ to your shutter motor, follow the instruction in your motors manual.
-However, instead of pressing some buttons on a remote after powering the motor on, you just take your remote ID and run the program like this:
+However, instead of pressing some buttons on a remote after powering the motor on, you just take your remote ID and within ten seconds, you run the program like this:

 ```
+./polladen -r <remote-id> -c <channel-id> learn
+./polladen -r <remote-id> -c <channel-id> learn
-./polladen.py -r <remote-id> -c <channel-id> pair
+./polladen -r <remote-id> -c <channel-id> up
 ```

 ### Pairing _polladen_ as additional remote (recommended)